tidy-reports/tidy-reporter/README.md

 Usage:

-  tidy-reporter generate [path-to-playwright-json]
+  npx tidy-reporter generate [path-to-playwright-json]

 Example:

-  tidy-reporter generate
+  npx tidy-reporter generate

-  tidy-reporter generate ./results.json
+  npx tidy-reporter generate ./results.json

 ## Contributing
 If you’d like to suggest a feature, improve documentation, or report a bug — please open a discussion or create an issue on GitHub.